How to Strengthen Your Ransomware Prevention Plan

 Protect Email With Sender Authentication

-One of the biggest email threats CEOs face today is impersonation attacks.
-Cyber attackers can create specially-crafted emails that use inherent vulnerabilities in the way email was designed to purport to be from the CEO or another person of interest in your company, potentially tricking them into believing the email was sent from the CEO when it was not.
+One of the most prominent email threats CEOs face today is impersonation attacks.
+Cyber attackers can create specially crafted emails that exploit inherent vulnerabilities in email system construction to act as though they are the CEO or another person of interest in your company, potentially tricking receivers into believing the email was sent from the CEO when it was not.

-• Create policies that instruct recipient mail systems like Google and Microsoft on how to handle emails that were sent by unauthorized servers.
+- Create policies that instruct recipient mail systems like Google and Microsoft on handling emails sent by unauthorized servers.
 This helps prevent malicious emails from reaching your recipients' inboxes and reduces the risk of email spoofing attacks.

-When properly configured, these methods can help mitigate the impact of someone abusing a domain name or damaging the reputation of the sender with a partner or customer.
-They can also help improve email deliverability to the recipient's inbox and prevent email fraud by verifying the sender's identity and ensuring that the message was not tampered with in transit.
+When properly configured, these methods can help mitigate the impact of someone abusing a domain name or damaging the sender's reputation with a partner or customer.
+Such email security programs can also help improve email deliverability to the recipient's inbox and prevent email fraud by verifying the sender's identity and ensuring the message was not tampered with in transit.

 These are very technical procedures, but working with Guardian Digital to implement these methods will help to protect your company's email communications and safeguard your organization's sensitive information.